SyncTango/SyncTango/README.md

 # Hey there 👋

-I'm Tango, a software engineer based in Brazil.
+I'm SyncTango, a software engineer based in Brazil.

 A Luau Engineer from Brazil specializing in Technical Roblox Development.
-My focus is on creating high-performance Front-End architectures that don't just look only good, but are built on scalable and clean architecture.
+My focus is on creating high-performance Full-Stack architectures that don't just look only good, but are built on scalable and clean architecture.
 I also am highly realiable, it will not take me long for me to answer you.

 ---